-For the majority of my child and adult life up until the age 26 I never considered myself a morning person.
+For the majority of my childhood and adult life up until the age of 26, I never considered myself a morning person.
 I was a night owl, just like my dad… or so I thought.

 I spent the weekends staying up late and sleeping in half the day.
 That was my life for several years.

-Cut to five years later and I work from home, and I happily wake up between 5:30 – 6:30 am each day.
+Cut to five years later and I work from home, and I happily wake up between 5:30 and 6:30 am each day.
 Even on weekends, I’m usually up by 7 am latest.